High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Simulation Study

-where $\beta(1)$ and $\beta(2)$ have 5 variables, $\beta(3)$ has 10 variables, and $\delta=(\delta_1,\delta_2)'=(0.5,-1)'$.
-All the other settings are the same as above.
-The two choices of $\bm x_i$ as in Models 1 and 2 are used, and we denote the resulting MIDAS models as Models 3 and 4, respectively.
-The models estimated by Lasso are with $\lambda$ selected by the BIC; see \citet{buhlmann2011}.
-We also employed models with $\lambda$ selected by cross validation but found that cross-validation does not improve the results while being considerably more slower in computation.
-For the models estimated by MIDAS, we only consider Exponential Almon lag polynomial weighting scheme (see (\ref{weight})) for the first 100 variables and impute the true values as initial values.
+where $\beta(1)$ and $\beta(2)$ have five variables, $\beta(3)$ has 10 variables, and $\delta=(\delta_1,\delta_2)'=(0.5,-1)'$.
+All other settings remain the same.
+The two choices of $\bm x_i$ in Models 1 and 2 are used, and we denote the resulting MIDAS models as Models 3 and 4, respectively.
+The models estimated by the Lasso have $\lambda$ selected using the BIC; see \citet{buhlmann2011}.
+The consistency of the Lasso estimator selected by the BIC was first proved by \citet{zou2007} under the case $p<n$.
+Then, \citet{tibshirani2012} studied the effective degrees of freedom of the Lasso when $p>n$.
+It would be interesting to investigate the theoretical justification of the consistency of the BIC criterion for the Lasso under the time series setting.
+We leave this to future work.
+We also employed models with $\lambda$ selected using cross-validation.
+However, cross-validation does not improve the results, and is considerably slower in its computation.
+For the models estimated by MIDAS, we only consider the exponential Almon lag polynomial weighting scheme (see (\ref{weight})) for the first 100 variables, and impute the true values as initial values.

-Table \ref{tab:table1} shows the average of absolute error (AE), the average of root mean squared error (RMSE) for the Lasso estimators and MIDAS estimators over the 10,000 Monte Carlo simulations for the data generating processes used.
-The AE and the RMSE are defined as,
+Table \ref{tab:table1} shows the average absolute error (AE) and average root mean squared error (RMSE) for the Lasso estimators and MIDAS estimators over the 10,000 Monte Carlo simulations for the data-generating processes used.
+The AE and the RMSE are defined as

 where MC denotes the number of Monte Carlo repetitions.
-From the table, it is clear that both the AE and RMSE measures show that the Lasso regression provides substantially more accurate parameter estimation than the mixed-frequency data sampling regression (MIDAS) in the presence of irrelevant variables.
-Also, as expected, the AE and the RMSE of the estimators decrease with $n$ and $p$, but increase with $s$.
+From the table, it is clear that both measures show that the Lasso regression provides a substantially more accurate parameter estimation than that of the mixed-frequency data sampling regression (MIDAS) in the presence of irrelevant variables.
+Furthermore, as expected, the AE and the RMSE of the estimators decrease with $n$, but increase with $s$ and $p$.

-To evaluate the performance of out-of-sample forecasts, we use the estimated parameters to compute one-step-ahead forecasts and consider a total of 10 out-of-sample observations, denoted by $y_{n+1}, \ldots, y_{n+10}$.
-Table \ref{tab:table2} shows the average absolute forecast error (AFE) and the average root mean squared forecast error (RMSFE) over the 10,000 Monte Carlo simulations, which are calculated as
+To evaluate the performance of out-of-sample forecasts, we use the estimated parameters to compute one-step-ahead forecasts, and consider 10 out-of-sample predictions, denoted by $y_{n+1}, \ldots, y_{n+10}$.
+Table \ref{tab:table2} shows the average absolute forecast error (AFE) and average root mean squared forecast error (RMSFE) over the 10,000 Monte Carlo simulations, which are calculated as